 An exception to this rule is the recommended levels for pregnant women, which say that pregnant women should eat 10 grams more each day than the recommended amount.
 Lactating women require an additional 15 grams of protein during the first six months of nursing, and an additional 12 grams after that.

 I firmly believe that this recommendation is grossly inadequate.
-In fact, I wouldn’t recommend any less than .8 grams of protein per pound (rather than per kilogram) of body weight, for people looking to maintain healthy body composition, and I wouldn’t recommend any less than 1 gram of protein per pound of bodyweight for people looking to gain muscle.
+In fact, I wouldn’t recommend any less than .8 grams of protein per pound (rather than per kilogram) of body weight, for people looking to maintain healthy body composition, and I wouldn’t recommend any less than 1 gram of protein per pound of bodyweight for people looking for food to gain muscle.

 Males who participate in regular vigorous exercise typically will eat from 1 to 1.5 grams of protein per pound of body weight.
 This can be both positive and negative for the body.
 The additional protein will assist in muscle recovery and fat loss, but the effects of digesting the protein will place additional stress on the body.

 Why Should I Limit My Protein Intake?

 While protein is as vital to cellular metabolism as oxygen, there certainly lies a threshold for healthy and unhealthy consumption levels especially for those in poorer health.
-Processing protein requires a lot from kidneys and liver which is why those with problems with either of those organs are often ordered by their physicians to eat a lower protein diet.
+Processing protein requires a lot from the kidneys and liver which is why those with problems with either of those organs are often ordered by their physicians to eat a lower-protein diet.

 An indirect drawback of excessive animal protein consumption is its effect on the cardiovascular system.
 Since many types of meat contain a fair amount of saturated fat, this can lead to atherosclerosis, or hardening of the arteries, as well as obesity.

 For example, only 25% of a T-bone steak’s calories come from protein while the rest comes from saturated fat.
 Even a leaner cut of beef like a flank steak is still roughly 50% fat.
 The same holds true for eggs.
 Only 31% of eggs’ calories come from protein.
 Fish and chicken are certainly better sources of protein.